Skip to main content

 Human trafficking, increase criminal penalties for obstructing enforcement of, Secs.
 13A-6-152, 13A-6-153 am'd.

-This bill would enhance the criminal penalties for obstructing the enforcement of the human trafficking laws.
+HB 245 would raise penalties for obstructing enforcement of Alabama's human trafficking laws.

 Subjects